 Inventories are valued at the lower of cost or market (net realizable value, which reflects any costs to sell or dispose).
-Approximately 17% and 20% of the inventory at December 31, 2017 and 2016, respectively, including substantially all inventory in the Company's Specialty Products Division ("SPD") segment as well as domestic inventory sold primarily under the ARM & HAMMER trademark in the Consumer Domestic segment, was determined utilizing the last-in, first-out ("LIFO") method.
-The cost of the remaining inventory was determined using the first-in, first-out ("FIFO") method.
 The Company identifies any slow moving, obsolete or excess inventory to determine whether an adjustment is required to establish a new carrying value.
 The determination of whether inventory items are slow moving, obsolete or in excess of needs requires estimates and assumptions about the future demand for the Company's products, technological changes, and new product introductions.
 Estimates as to the future demand used in the valuation of inventory involve judgments regarding the ongoing success of the Company's products.
 The Company evaluates its inventory levels and expected usage on a periodic basis and records adjustments as required.
-Adjustments to reflect inventory at net realizable value were \$12.8 at December 31, 2017, and \$10.5 at December 31, 2016.
+Adjustments to reflect inventory at net realizable value were \$17.0 at December 31, 2018, and \$12.8 at December 31, 2017.